khangich/machine-learning-interview/design.md

 # ML system design usecases
 * This section describes one example of the ML system design questions.
-We focus on the modeling excercise.
+We'll focus on the modeling excercise.
 In the future, there will be a focus on the system level design.

 * If you're interested to learn more about ML system design course, [subscribe here](https://docs.google.com/forms/d/1V3m00czxwGcFgjMP_o4vjRuDt1l8nkkNL5zM0UNLEGI/edit).